gelisam/klister/README.rst

 .. _custom implicit terms: TODO: improve the comments in the implicit-conversion example, then link to it.

-While we think Klister demonstrates some neat ideas, there are a number of limitations which makes Klister an impractical choice for most real-life projects.
+While we think Klister demonstrates some neat ideas, there are some limitations which make Klister an impractical choice for most real-life projects.
 If you want to help make Klister a more practical language, please `reach out`_!

 .. _reach out: https://github.com/gelisam/klister/issues/new